-A share certificate is a document in which the company confirms the identity and holdings of a particular shareholder.
+A share certificate is to confirm the holdings of a particular shareholder.

 ASIC doesn’t issue share certificates.
 It is the company itself that does.